Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Experimental Setup

 \subsection{Datasets}

-We use a diverse range of benchmarks.
-For robustness tests we resort to MultiWOZ 2.1~\cite{eric2019multiwoz}, WOZ 2.0~\cite{wen2016network}, sim-M and sim-R~\cite{shah2018building}.
-MultiWOZ 2.1 is a standard benchmark for multi-domain dialogue modeling.
-It is comprised of more than 10000 dialogues -- many of which switch between 2 or more domains -- that are defined over a comparably large ontology covering 5 domains (train, restaurant, hotel, taxi, attraction) and 30 unique domain-slot pairs.
-The other datasets are significantly smaller, making sample sparsity an issue. sim-M and sim-R show a high out-of-ontology rate for values.

-We explore the extent of TripPy-R's value independence on two specialised MultiWOZ test sets that we denote $\mathrm{OOO}_{\mathrm{Heck}}$~\cite{heck-etal-2020-trippy} and $\mathrm{OOO}_{\mathrm{Qian}}$~\cite{qian2021annotation}.
-Both sets replace many of the values with out-of-ontology values.
+We use MultiWOZ 2.1~\cite{eric2019multiwoz}, WOZ 2.0~\cite{wen2016network}, sim-M and sim-R~\cite{shah2018building} for robustness tests.
+MultiWOZ 2.1 is a standard benchmark for multi-domain dialogue modeling that contains 10000+ dialogues covering 5 domains (train, restaurant, hotel, taxi, attraction) and 30 unique domain-slot pairs.
+The other datasets are significantly smaller, making sample sparsity an issue.
+We test TripPy-R's value independence on two specialised MultiWOZ test sets, $\mathrm{OOO}_{\mathrm{Heck}}$~\cite{heck-etal-2020-trippy} and $\mathrm{OOO}_{\mathrm{Qian}}$~\cite{qian2021annotation}, which replace many values with out-of-ontology (OOO) values.
+In addition to MultiWOZ version 2.1, we test TripPy-R on 2.0, 2.2, 2.3 and 2.4~\cite{budzianowski2018multiwoz,zang2020multiwoz,han2020multiwoz,ye2021multiwoz}.

-Various corrections have been proposed to improve MultiWOZ' ability to probe dialogue modeling performance.
-In addition to version 2.1, we test TripPy-R on 2.0~\cite{budzianowski2018multiwoz}, 2.2~\cite{zang2020multiwoz}, 2.3~\cite{han2020multiwoz} and 2.4~\cite{ye2021multiwoz}, leading to a total of 10 test sets for which results are reported in this paper.
-This wide range of tests should give a good impression of our method's abilities.